Edward VI: Northumberland's leadership

 The Duke of Northumberland's mode of operation was very different from Somerset's.
 Careful to make sure he always commanded a majority of councillors, he encouraged a working council and used it to legitimise his authority.
 Lacking Somerset's blood-relationship with the king, he added members to the council from his own faction in order to control it.
 He also added members of his family to the royal household.
 He saw that to achieve personal dominance, he needed total procedural control of the council.
 In the words of historian John Guy, "Like Somerset, he became quasi-king; the difference was that he managed the bureaucracy on the pretence that Edward had assumed full sovereignty, whereas Somerset had asserted the right to near-sovereignty as Protector".

 Warwick's war policies were more pragmatic than Somerset's, and they have earned him criticism for weakness.
 In 1550, he signed a peace treaty with France that agreed to withdrawal from Boulogne and recalled all English garrisons from Scotland.
 In 1551, Edward was betrothed to Elisabeth of Valois, King Henry II's daughter, and was made a Knight of Saint Michael.
 Warwick realised that England could no longer support the cost of wars.
 At home, he took measures to police local unrest.
 To forestall future rebellions, he kept permanent representatives of the crown in the localities, including lords lieutenant, who commanded military forces and reported back to central government.

 Working with William Paulet and Walter Mildmay, Warwick tackled the disastrous state of the kingdom's finances.
-However, his regime first succumbed to the temptations of a quick profit by further debasing the coinage.
-The economic disaster that resulted caused Warwick to hand the initiative to the expert Thomas Gresham.
+His regime succumbed to the temptations of a quick profit by further debasing the coinage.
+The resulting economic disaster caused Warwick to hand the initiative to the expert Thomas Gresham.
 By 1552, confidence in the coinage was restored, prices fell and trade at last improved.
 Though a full economic recovery was not achieved until Elizabeth's reign, its origins lay in the Duke of Northumberland's policies.
-The regime also cracked down on widespread embezzlement of government finances, and carried out a thorough review of revenue collection practices, which has been called "one of the more remarkable achievements of Tudor administration".
+The regime also cracked down on widespread embezzlement of government finances and carried out a thorough review of revenue collection practices, which has been called "one of the more remarkable achievements of Tudor administration".